jamiebrynes7/jamiebrynes.com/content/blog/2019-11-20-blog-post-pipeline.md

 ```

 {% callout(type="info") %}
-You'll notice some oddities in escaping leading slashes above, e.g. - `//github`.
+You'll notice some oddities in the Makefile above, like escaping the leading slashes (e.g. - `//github`).
 This is due to a foible of Git Bash on Windows.

 If the leading slash _isn't_ escaped this resolves to `${PATH_TO_GIT_BASH}/github`. 🙃
 {% end %}

 ### Future actions

-This is just the beginning for GitHub Actions for this website.
+The actions listed above are just the actions that I've implemented so far.
 There are already a few extra ones on my backlog:

 - Maximum image size.
 This will stop me from accidentally serving images that are above a certain size.
 No one likes downloading a huge image when browsing a website.
 - Link checking.
 This could be an action that would run periodically.
 Any old links that are broken would get flagged up.